OpenGolfSim/help.opengolfsim.com/desktop/installation-guide.md

 - Pair the mobile app and start using remote controls.
 - Enable and test video replay features.
-- Configure GSPro settings (see the [GSPro Settings](https://help.opengolfsim.com/desktop/gspro-settings.html) page).
+- Configure third-party apps and settings (see the [Third-Party Software](/desktop/gspro-settings) page).
-- Start a round and play.
+- Start a round and play!

 ---

-If you run into something not covered here, [contact us](/contact) and we’ll help you out.
+If you run into something not covered here, [contact us](/contact) and we’ll try our. best to help.